History of the Central Intelligence Agency: Aldrich Ames

 Between 1985 and 1986 the CIA lost every spy it had in Eastern Europe.
-The details of the investigation into the cause was obscured from the new Director, and the investigation had little success, and has been widely criticized.
-In June 1987, Major Florentino Aspillaga Lombard, the chief of Cuban Intelligence in Czechoslovakia drove into Vienna, and walked into the American Embassy to defect.
-He revealed that every single Cuban spy on the CIA payroll was a double agent, pretending to work for the CIA, but secretly still being loyal to Castro.
+The details of the investigation into the cause was obscured from the new Director, and the investigation had little success and has been widely criticized.
+In June 1987, Major Florentino Aspillaga Lombard, the chief of Cuban Intelligence in Czechoslovakia, drove into Vienna and walked into the American Embassy to defect.
+He revealed that every single Cuban spy on the CIA payroll was a double agent, pretending to work for the CIA but secretly still being loyal to Castro.

 On February 21, 1994, FBI agents pulled Aldrich Ames out of his Jaguar.
-If there was a posterboy for failing upwards inside the CIA, he was it.
-In the investigation that ensued, the CIA discovered that many of the sources for its most important analyses of the USSR were based on soviet disinformation fed to the CIA by controlled agents.
+If there was a "poster boy" for failing upwards inside the CIA, it was Ames.
+In the investigation that ensued, the CIA discovered that many of the sources for its most important analyses of the USSR were based on Soviet disinformation fed to the CIA by controlled agents.
 On top of that, it was discovered that, in some cases, the CIA suspected at the time that the sources were compromised, but the information was sent up the chain as genuine.
 This prompted a congressional committee in 1994 to address what was widely seen as a fundamentally broken institution.
 The committee quickly became a quagmire.
 When the committee submitted its toothless report, the CIA had 25 recruits entering its two-year training program, the smallest class of recruits ever.
 As it had for most of its existence, the CIA suffered from poor management, poor morale, and a lack of employees familiar with the people they were spying on.